ben-jamming-reilly/webdev-master-class/README.md

 ### Winblows (Windows)

-- Go to Git website, download and run the installer [here](https://git-scm.com/download/win)
+- Go to the Git website, download and run the installer [here](https://git-scm.com/download/win)

 - Go to the nodejs website, download and run the installer [here](https://nodejs.org/en/download/)